fortrabbit/legal/data-collection.md

 ## Additional emergency snapshots

 Daily emergency backup snapshot are created for all Apps.
-They have a seven days retention period.
-Those are meant for emergency cases only and not easily accessible.
-Once an App is deleted these snapshots will fade out with the retention period.
+For Universal Apps they contain all files on the web storage and the database.
+For Professional Apps they contain only the database.
+They have a 15 days retention period.
+These extra backups are meant for emergency cases only and are not accessible to clients.
+Once an App is deleted these snapshots will fade out with the retention period, after that all traces of an App are gone.

 ## Data disclosure